 PhD students from other European universities will be considered on a case-by-case basis, pending exceptional approval by the IES Director.

-Students who wish to be considered should review the following information:
+Prospective applicants who wish to be considered for visiting student researcher appointments should review the following information:

 IES expects that Visiting Student Researchers will contribute to the intellectual life of the Institute by attending lectures and conferences, interacting with faculty and students and supporting the work of other scholars.